 First off, you are probably wondering what is considered a customer of size on Southwest or any airline.

 While there is no exact weight or size limit, a customer of size is someone that needs more than one seat on the airline.
-Southwest (and most airlines) state that the lowered arm rest is the border of the seat, and if you cross over it, or under it, than you may want to utilize the Customer of Size Policy.
+Southwest (and most airlines) state that the lowered armrest is the border of the seat, and if you cross over it, or under it, then you may want to utilize the Customer of Size Policy.

-Another time customers may choose to utilize the customer of size policy is if you are extremely tall and need the second seat to be able to sit sideways as to not bang your knees on the seat in front of you.
+Another time customers may choose to utilize the customer-of-size policy is if you are extremely tall and need a second seat to be able to sit sideways so as to not bang their knees on the seat in front of them.
 Please be aware that this might require a little more explanation to the agent issuing your boarding pass (more on that in a moment) but it is probably worth it.

 Note: Please do not abuse the Customer of Size policy.
 We don’t want to lose this amazing policy from Southwest.